Pinpoint Travel Health

 Political situation

-Japan is a stable democracy.
-Civil disturbance and violent demonstrations are rare.
-Occasionally, pro-nationalist demonstrations take place involving hostility towards foreign countries.
+Civil disturbance and violent demonstrations are rare in Japan.
+Occasionally, there are pro-nationalist demonstrations that express hostility towards foreign countries.
 If you become aware of protests, leave the area immediately.

 Japan and the Korean Peninsula

 The level of tension and security situation in the Korean Peninsula can change with little notice.
-Tensions may affect Japan following missile tests by North Korea (DPRK) and during South Korean-US military exercises, which take place throughout the year.
+Tensions can rise after missile tests by North Korea and during the regular South Korea-US military exercises, which take place throughout the year.

 See also travel advice for South Korea.